 W I T N E S S E T H:

-WHEREAS, PEOPLES GAS LIGHT & COKE COMPANY an Illinois corporation (“Counterparty”) and ENRON NORTH AMERICA CORP. (“ENA”), a wholly owned direct subsidiary of Guarantor, are contemplating entering into a Gas Purchase and Agency Agreement and a Master Agreement of even date herewith, copies of which are attached hereto as Exhibit A (such Gas Purchase and Agency Agreement and Master Agreement, as the same may from time to time be modified, amended and supplemented, including all Schedules, Annexes, Confirmations and Transactions, shall be referred to herein as the “Contracts”); and
+WHEREAS, THE PEOPLES GAS LIGHT AND COKE COMPANY, an Illinois corporation (“Peoples”), and NORTH SHORE GAS COMPANY, an Illinois corporation (“North Shore Gas”), (each of Peoples Gas and North Shore Gas are individually referred to as a “Counterparty” and collectively as the “Counterparties”) are each contemplating entering into with ENRON NORTH AMERICA CORP. (“ENA”), a wholly owned direct subsidiary of Guarantor, a Gas Purchase and Agency Agreement and a Master Firm Purchase/Sale Agreement of even date herewith, copies of which are attached hereto as Exhibit A (such Gas Purchase and Agency Agreements and Master Firm Purchase/Sale Agreements, as the same may from time to time be modified, amended and supplemented, including all Schedules, Annexes, Confirmations and Transactions, shall be referred to herein as the “Contracts”); and

 WHEREAS, Guarantor will directly or indirectly benefit from the transactions to be entered into between ENA and Counterparty;

-NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:
+NOW THEREFORE, in consideration of each Counterparty entering into the Contracts, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
-Subject to the provisions hereof, (a) Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of any and all amounts payable by ENA to Counterparty including, but not limited to, any sums owed under indemnity agreements in the contracts (the “Obligations”) under the Contract, and (b) to the extent that ENA shall fail to pay any Obligations, Guarantor shall promptly pay to Counterparty the amount due.
+Subject to the provisions hereof, (a) Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of any and all amounts payable by ENA to Counterparties (the “Obligations”) under the Contracts, including, but not limited to, any sums owed under indemnity agreements in the Contracts and (b) to the extent that ENA shall fail to pay any Obligations, Guarantor shall promptly pay to Counterparty the amount due, including, without duplication, interest on any such amount.
 This Guaranty shall constitute a guarantee of payment and not of collection.
 The liability of Guarantor under the Guaranty shall be subject to the following:

-(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.
+(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contracts (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contracts, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.

 (b) The aggregate amount covered by this Guaranty shall not exceed U.S. $25,000,000.